currawong-project/libcw/README.md

 - DONE: All cfg to value conversion should go through `cfg_to_value()`.

 - Try using adding 'time' type and 'cfg' types to a 'log:{...}' stmt.
+- print_network_fl and print_proc_dict_fl should be given from the command line.
+  (but it's ok to leave them as cfg flags also)
+- Add 'doc' strings to all proc classes.
+- Add 'doc' strings to subnet data structure.

 Names
 ------